 Side Dishes

-This soup pairs beautifully with a crusty baguette or warm, buttery garlic bread to soak up every savory drop.
-A simple side salad dressed with lemon vinaigrette also complements the soup’s complex flavors while keeping the meal light and refreshing.
+This soup pairs wonderfully with crusty bread or a warm baguette to soak up every last drop of that flavorful broth.
+A simple green salad dressed with a lemony vinaigrette also complements the earthiness of the ratatouille flavors perfectly.

 Creative Ways to Present